RicksMLC/RicksMLC_AdHocCmds/Workshop Files/Contents/mods/AdHocCmds/Chat Integration/ReadMe.txt

 To assist in getting integration up-and-running, the RicksMLC_ChatSpawnAndSupplyInport.txt file is included in this directory for you to... import.

-It will create two Actions: "Spawn" and "Supply"
+It will create the following Actions:
+  "RicksMLC_Spawn"
+  "RicksMLC_Supply"
+  "RicksMLC_Radio"
+  "RicksMLC_Players"

-To use them, create the channel point reward(s) and raid action that you require and assign the corresponding Action to them.
+To use them create the channel point reward(s), commands and/or raid actions that you require and assign the corresponding Action to them.

+If you customise these Actions I recommend saving them with a different name from "RicksMLC..." so that when the AdHocCmds mod is updated and if you re-import the Actions your customisations are not lost.

+The spawn, supply and radio Actions read the imput from the Chat and write the appropriate RicksMLC_AdHocCmds integration files to the ChatIO directory, then wait 500ms, then force an F10 key press so PZ will read the files immediately.
+If PZ is not your currently "in-focus" application the F10 key will go to whatever application is current.
+Note that the AdHocCmds mod will read the integration files every 10 in-game minutes so no updates are actioned even if the F10 is missed

 The spawn action will spawn zombies for:
     - bit cheers: 1 zombie / bit